solidc0re/solidcore-scripts/README.md

 ### Pre-install recommendations

 1. It is strongly recommended to install your favourite immutable Fedora variant on an encrypted drive.
-This option is best done during the installation process of the OS, and not something solidcore-scripts will implement.
-See the [Fedora docs](https://docs.fedoraproject.org/en-US/quick-docs/encrypting-drives-using-LUKS/#_creating_encrypted_block_devices_in_anaconda) for more info.
+Drive encryption is best done during the installation process of the OS, [although may be possible after](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/security_hardening/encrypting-block-devices-using-luks_security-hardening#encrypting-existing-data-on-a-block-device-using-luks2_encrypting-block-devices-using-luks).
+See the [Fedora docs](https://docs.fedoraproject.org/en-US/quick-docs/encrypting-drives-using-LUKS/#_creating_encrypted_block_devices_in_anaconda) for information on how to encrypt the drive during the installation process.

 1. If you haven't added a password to your BIOS yet, either, then please do so and ensure that - in the boot order section - your device boots from the encrypted drive before any USB drives.
 Please also ensure that SecureBoot is enabled.